Jacobson Trail is open, but the Saddle Rock - Jacobsen connector will be closed due to the warm, wet weather this winter.

 The Jacobson family left a permanent legacy to the Wenatchee community when it donated 35 acres of prime shrub-steppe habitat in the Wenatchee Foothills to the Land Trust.

-In 2018, 16.5 more acres were added to the Jacobson Preserve thanks to the Streib family's decision to sell their property for conservation purposes and a very generous donation by James and Judy Jensen to make it a reality.
+In 2018, 16.5 more acres were added to the Jacobson Preserve thanks to the Streib family's decision to sell the property for conservation purposes and a very generous donation by James and Judy Jensen to make it a reality.
+These additional 16.5 acres were then transferred to the City of Wenatchee in 2023 as part of the Saddle Rock Natural Area.

 Length: 1.3 miles roundtrip